UTM - Unified Threat Management Appliance

 As previously mentioned, most UTM services include a firewall, antivirus and intrusion detection and prevention systems.
 But they also can include other services that provide additional security.

-- Bandwidth management to regulate and prioritise network traffic, ensuring everything is running smoothly without getting overwhelmed.
+- Bandwidth management to regulate and prioritize network traffic, ensuring everything is running smoothly without getting overwhelmed.

-- Email filtering to remove spam and dangerous emails before they reach the internal network, lowering the chance of a phishing or similar attack breaching your defences.
+- Email filtering to remove spam and dangerous emails before they reach the internal network, lowering the chance of a phishing or similar attack breaching your defenses.

 - Web filtering to prevent connections to dangerous or inappropriate sites from a machine on the network.
 This lowers the chance of infection through malvertising or malicious code on the page.
 It can also be used to increase productivity within a business, i.e. blocking or restricting social media, gaming sites, etc.

 - Application filtering to either a blacklist or whitelist which programs can run, preventing certain applications from communicating in and out of the network, i.e. Facebook messenger.